seb-pg/meta_puzzles/README.md

 The solutions in Rust, "ported" from C++ (mostly complete, 3 solutions are missing).

 The solutions provided are passing all Meta's tests on their website.
-Meta's basic tests and some additional are also provided in the source code..
+Meta's basic tests and some additional are also provided in the source code.

 Solutions l4_conveyor_chaos and l4_mathematical_art are missing because it is not (yet) obvious if Rust is providing a (log(n)) equivalent of [C\++] std::lower_bound for std::set, where it is necessary (because of speed requirement) for l4_conveyor_chaos and l4_mathematical_art.

+<b><u>Kotlin/*</u></b>

+The solutions using Kotlin, "ported" from C++ (mostly complete, 2 solutions are missing, however 3 solutions should be working, but do not work on Meta's website: see below).

+The solutions provided are passing all Meta's tests on their website.
+Meta's basic tests and some additional are also provided in the source code.

+Solutions l2_portals and l3_slippery_strip should be working (all provided tests are working) but Meta's website seem to have a bug.
+The common pattern is that a grid of character is the input.
+It could be provided as Array<String> or Array<Array<Char>> (to be the similar to the tests in other languages) but has been provided as  Array<Array<String>>.
+The first string of each row can be null in the data provided by Meta in their test framework, and the grids seem to be shifted on element to the right, which makes the expected result wrong on Meta's website.
+Meta has been notified.

+Solutions l2_rotary_lock2 is failing on Meta's website and also can not finish in the given time.
+The solution is a straight port from an uncomplicated C++ code.
+This will be investigated.

+Solutions l4_conveyor_chaos and l4_mathematical_art are missing so far.

 ----